sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

 functionality that provides an insight into what parts of the production code are executed when the tests are run.
-It makes use of the `php-code-coverage <https://github.com/sebastianbergmann/php-code-coverage>`_ component, which in turn leverages the code coverage functionality provided by the `Xdebug <https://xdebug.org/>`_ or `PCOV <https://github.com/krakjoe/pcov>`_ extensions for PHP or by `PHPDBG <https://www.php.net/manual/en/book.phpdbg.php>`_.
+It makes use of the `php-code-coverage <https://github.com/sebastianbergmann/php-code-coverage>`_ library, which in turn leverages the code coverage functionality provided by the `Xdebug <https://xdebug.org/>`_ or `PCOV <https://github.com/krakjoe/pcov>`_ extensions for PHP or by `PHPDBG <https://www.php.net/manual/en/book.phpdbg.php>`_.